deividfoggi/ExchangeUsageCollector/README.md

 Same as POP and HTTP, but using command (Get-TransportService SERVER).ReceiveProtocolLogPath to determine where the Receive Connector's verbose protocol logging are.

+### Smtp_FE

+Sam as POP, HTTP and SMTP, but using command Get-FrontendTransportService to determine where the Frontend Receive Connector's verbose protocol logging are.

 ### Tracking

 It uses Get-MessageTrackingLog to consolidate all tracking logs into one .csv file named as .\trackingLogs_$(Get-Date -Format 'dd-MM-yyyy_hh-mm-ss').csv"